St. Cuthbert’s Way

 2

 The first hiking day of your self-guided itinerary starts with a steep climb to Eildon Hills where you will have some breathtaking views of the surrounding landscape.
 You can also challenge yourself by climbing from the saddle to the summit.
 Your trail descends from the saddle to Newton St Boswells through Bowden Burn.
-Continue through St Boswells and the picturesque rolling scenery of the Scottish Borders.
-Yout trail joins the ancient Roman Road and gradually takes you to Harestanes.
+Continue through St Boswells, along the River Tweed, and the picturesque rolling scenery of the Scottish Borders.
+Your walking trail joins the ancient Roman Road and gradually takes you to Harestanes.

 3

-Today's section of the independent walking tour offers great views of the Cheviots as you follow a path to the Cessford Castle.
+Today's section of the independent walking tour offers great views of the Cheviots as you follow a path to the Cessford Castle (passing through the Monteviot Suspension Bridge and the Monteviot House on the way, and also crossing some scenic woodlands and farmland).
 From there continue to Morebattle contemplating some lovely wildflowers along the way.

 4

 After a hearty breakfast, you cross a footbridge over the river Kale as you follow today’s section of the self-guided hiking route through fields and over stiles.
 Take the time to look back and enjoy the view of Morebattle and the neighboring Eildon Hills.
-Prepare for the steepest ascent of this tour as you hike to the top of Wideopen Hill.
+Prepare for the steepest ascent of this tour as you hike to the top of Wideopen Hill (which marks the middle of the way between Melrose and the Holy Island).
 Reward yourself with the breathtaking views of Yetholm and its loch.
 Descend towards Kirk Yetholm through the beautiful valley of Bowmont Water.
+Transfer back to Morebattle.

 5